-The Bureau issued "tornado damage" burn permits to extend outdoor burning to June 15 with the special permit.
+The Bureau issued "tornado damage" burn permits to extend outdoor burning to June 15 in 2020 with the special permit.
 Normally burn season ends April 30.
-The sites are inspected by the Bureau's Inspector before the permit is issued.
-The City of Chattanooga is picking up brush where it can be moved to the road.
+The sites are inspected by the Bureau's Inspector before the permit was issued.
+Burn season returned to the normal dates in 2020/21 of September 1, 2020-April 30, 2021.